Back-end Engineering Articles

 => {0=>1, 1=>2, 2=>3, 3=>4}

 It will work!
-Here is the benefit of using the hash rockets because they can identify integers as keys inside the hash.
-This last example is how Arrays are indexed, starting from zero.
+Here is the b efinit to use the hash rockets, because it can identify integers as keys inside the hash.
+Actually this last example is how Arrays are indexed, staring from zero.
 The other question that can arise is if we can use integers as symbols?
-Let's try it.
+Let’s try it

 2.6.8 :130 > hash = {:0 => 1, :1 => 2, :2 => 3, :3 => 4}